Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Concluding remarks

 An important extension of this work is to incorporate the case where the interaction horizon is smaller than the diameter of the domain.
 This complicates the integration and with that the assembling procedure, but the stiffness matrix is no more fully populated and its structure still remains multilevel Toeplitz.
 Having that, one can model the transition to local diffusion and access a greater range of kernels.
 The resulting code for 2d would then present a fast and efficient implementation, which could be used for example in image processing.
 Also, since certain kernel functions allow for solutions with jump discontinuities, also discontinuous Galerkin methods are conforming \cite{wellposedness}.
 In this case, one has to carefully analyze the structure of the resulting stiffness matrix, which might differ from a multilevel Toeplitz one.
 Moreover, an aspect concerning the solving procedure, which is not examined above, is that of an efficient preconditioner for the discretized Galerkin system.
-A multigrid method might be a reasonable candidate due to the simple structure of the grid (see also \cite{chen2016convergence, PANG2012693}).
-In general, a lot of effort has been put in the research of preconditioning structured matrices (see e.g., \cite{olshans, serra2007toeplitz,chan1988optimal,Capizzano2000AnyCP}).
+A multigrid method might be a reasonable candidate due to the simple structure of the grid (see also \cite{chen2016convergence,PANG2012693}).
+In general, a lot of effort has been put in the research of preconditioning structured matrices (see e.g., \cite{olshans,serra2007toeplitz,chan1988optimal,Capizzano2000AnyCP}).
 Since we observe a moderate number of CG iterations in our numerical examples, a preconditioner has not been implemented yet.

 The main drawback of our approach relies on the fact that the code is strictly limited to regular grids and is thus not applicable to more complicated domains.
 It is crucial that each element has the same geometry in order to achieve the multilevel Toeplitz structure of the stiffness matrix; meaning that only rectangular domains are reasonable.

-However, one could think about a coupling strategy, which allows to decompose a general domain into rectangular parts and the remaining parts.
+However, one could think of a coupling strategy, which allows us to decompose a general domain into rectangular parts and the remaining parts.
 This is beyond the scope of this paper and left to future work.
-In contrast to that, the restriction to translation invariant kernels appears to be rather weak, since a lot of kernels treated in literature are even radial.
+In contrast to that, the restriction to translation and reflection invariant kernels appears to be rather weak, since a lot of kernels treated in literature are even radial.